geofrenzy/cordova-plugin-fencing-agent/README.md

             ],
             "ttl": 600,//This is the "time to live"
             /*

                 This is the status of the agent relative to this fence.
 In this case, the agent is outside of the fence, but has not been outside of it for the full duration of the dwell time.
+Once the dwell time elapses, the fence will become `DWELLING`.

+                The dwell time also dictates how long it takes after a fence is `EXITED` before it becomes `AMBIENT`.
             */
-            "status": "EXITED",
+            "status": "ENTERED",
             //this is a Date object, not just a string "retrievalTime": "2017-12-19T22:00:56.194Z",
             "anchorpoint": [//This is the centerpoint of the fence